 The festival's mission is to present to the audiences of Estonia and the neighboring countries horror, fantasy, sci-fi and cult films from the world’s cinematic heritage with a geographically diverse and contemporary programme.

 HÕFF has developed into a small, but internationally highly appreciated festival in the the Nordic area.
-The festival is organized by the Tallinn Black Nights Film Festival, one of the largest art house festivals in the region together with Haapsalu Culture Center and the City of Haapsalu.
-Part of the festival’s unique atmosphere is derived from it’s location – an ex-Soviet culture center with three cinema halls renovated in 2010 to it’s full crystal glory.
+The festival is organized by the Black Nights Film Festival in Tallinn, one of the largest art house festivals in the region together with Haapsalu Culture Center and the City of Haapsalu.
+Part of the festival’s unique atmosphere is derived from its location – an ex-Soviet culture center with three cinema halls renovated in 2010 to its full crystal glory.

 During the years HÕFF has attracted several recognized filmmakers and guests including Brian Yuzna (Reanimator), Magnus Paulsson (Frostbite), producer Gregory Rossi (Il Busco Fuori), Polish cult director Marek Piestrak (Navigator Pirx), film directors Mike Mendez (Mega Spider), Babak Anvari (Under the Shadow), Simon Rumley (Johnny Garrett’s Last Word), Can Evrenol (Baskin), festival programmers Tuomas Riskala, Mikko Aromaa, Shelagh-Rowan Legg, Todd Brown and many others.

-In 2012, HÕFF became a part of the European Fantastic Festivals Federation Méliès and is proud to be the only one in the Baltics.
-With some 20 festivals represented, on the European continent as well as in Asia and North-America, and a joint audience of approximately 600 000 spectators, the European Fantastic Film Festivals Federation has become one of the most powerful tools to promote the originality and creativity of the European fantasy film industry.
+In 2012, HÕFF became a part of the Mélies International Festivals Federation (MIFF) and is proud to be the only member in the Baltics.
+With some 20 festivals represented, on the European continent as well as in Asia and North-America, and a joint audience of approximately 600 000 spectators, the MIFF has become one of the most powerful tools to promote the originality and creativity of the European fantasy film industry.